 Because, unlike abstractions, a better algorithm is basically, better.

 The way I use to estimate is by inline most of the abstractions in our problem domain to see procedures, conditions, messaging, and state mutations.
 And try to make those steps simpler, like removing redundant steps, changing the order to remove conditions, and removing unnecessary states.

 - Always evaluate multiple solutions

-Sometimes it is really hard to evaluate the changes are worth it or not, Therefore evaluate multiple solutions is a good guideline.
+Sometimes it is really hard to evaluate whether the changes are worth it or not, Therefore evaluating multiple solutions is a good guideline.
 We can find what is essential in different solutions, And follow Occam’s Razor principle: the simplest solution usually is the best solution.

 - Reorganize, inline, and rename code

-With those methods we can reduce extra abstractions and reduce accidental complexity, Also help you understand the logic and find a better algorithm.
+With those methods, we can reduce extra abstractions and reduce accidental complexity, and also help you understand the logic and find a better algorithm.

 - Rule of three